12min

 There is no better way to punish a slothful person than forcing him or her to run.

-God knows this full well, so the slothful do nothing else but restlessly run around the fourth terrace of the Purgatory.
+God knows this full well, so the slothful do nothing else but restlessly run around the fourth terrace of Purgatory.

-Which made us think: not one marathon runner will end up here!
+This made us think: not one marathon runner will end up here!

 Fifth Terrace: Avarice